Ryan Zimmerman: 2013 season

 Zimmerman underwent arthroscopic surgery on his right shoulder in the off-season to repair the scar tissue that had bothered him in 2012.
 He spent much of the winter rehabilitating it to get ready for the season, although his doctors estimate he may not regain full strength in it until June.
-On May 29 Zimmerman had first three home run game as the Nationals lost to the Orioles 9–6.
+On May 29 Zimmerman had the first three home run game as the Nationals lost to the Orioles 9–6.
 On July 26, 2013, Zimmerman hit his ninth career walk-off home run against the Mets.
 He completed the season batting .275 with 26 home runs, 79 runs batted in, and 6 stolen bases over a total of 147 games played.

 2014 season

 After returning from an injury and with Anthony Rendon playing well at third base, Zimmerman played left field for the Nationals.
 On June 24, three weeks after returning, Zimmerman hit a 2-run home run in the 16th inning against the Milwaukee Brewers.
 Zimmerman, playing left field, caught the final out to what as at the time the longest game by innings in Nationals history.

-After the season, the Nationals declined the option of first baseman Adam LaRoche, indicating Zimmerman would permanently move to first base in 2015 due to his many shoulder injuries, with Rendon taking over as starting third baseman.
+After the season, the Nationals declined the option of first baseman Adam LaRoche, with the intention of Zimmerman moving to first base in 2015 due to his many shoulder injuries, with Rendon taking over as the starting third baseman.